Tebesski/pf2e-aztecs-precious/README.md

 # PF2e Aztec's Precious

-A Foundry VTT module for the Pathfinder 2e system that completely overhauls item rarities and also enables for an animated loot drop.
+A module for PF2e that completely overhauls item rarities and also enables for an animated loot drop.

 ![managerShowcase](https://github.com/user-attachments/assets/0f402250-c9fb-432d-94d4-b4d3a76f34b8)